The Quarterback (Glee): Critical response

-The episode was received positively by most critics.
+The episode received critical acclaim.
 Miranda Wicker of TV Fanatic gave the episode a 5 out of 5, saying "There's really only so much to be said about this episode.
 It was, in a word, heartbreaking.
 But it was also sort of perfect in the way that Glee can be when faced with tough moments."
 She also praised the writers, who in her opinion "met that challenge in the best possible ways."

 Allison Keene of The Hollywood Reporter gave a positive review to the episode saying "Ultimately, "The Quarterback" was respectful, and was successful as the cathartic memorial—for both the cast and viewers—that it was intended to be.
 But beyond anything else that happened in the episode, the real sadness that stays with us about Monteith was said the best, as so many things usually are, by Sue: "It's just so pointless ... all that potential."
 While noting that Lea Michele's performance was the best, she said that "the most heartbreaking scene was without singing.
 Kurt, his father Burt (Mike O'Malley), and Finn's mother Carole (Romy Rosemont) all talked about the sadness and tragedy of losing a family member, and the moment when the three of them huddled together on the floor to cry and comfort one another was truly the episode's show-stopper."
-She also commented positively on Santana's performance of "If I Die Young," calling it "genuinely moving."
-Lauren Hoffman of Vulture gave the episode a 4 out of 5 saying that "If you want to distill last night’s Glee down into two sentences, those (spoken to Puck by Coach Bieste) might be the best...It’s tragic.
-There’s no other word for it."
-She praised the episode's opening number stating "“Seasons of Love” is the perfect choice to open the episode...It's the most lovingly mixed track Glee's produced in quite some time...It's an offering.
+She also commented positively on Santana's performance of "If I Die Young", calling it "genuinely moving".
+Lauren Hoffman of Vulture gave the episode a 4 out of 5 saying that "If you want to distill last night's Glee down into two sentences, those (spoken to Puck by Coach Beiste) might be the best ...
+It's tragic.
+There's no other word for it."
+She praised the episode's opening number stating "'Seasons of Love' is the perfect choice to open the episode ...
+It's the most lovingly mixed track Glee's produced in quite some time ...
+It's an offering.
 And a beautiful one at that."